 MCBA COMMITTEES: If you would like to join one of our committees, please fill out the form below and you will be contacted regarding your interest.
 If you have any questions about any of our committees, you may contact the appropriate committee chair.
 Their email addresses are linked below.

-- Bench-Bar - Judge Paul Lawrence and Todd Miller, Committee Co-Chairs.
-The Bench-Bar Committee facilitates communication between the bench and the bar and work to anticipate problems or friction for a more efficient operation of courtrooms and economize client expense.
+- Bench-Bar - Judge Amy McFarland and Todd Miller, Committee Co-Chairs.
+The Bench-Bar Committee facilitates communication between the bench and the bar and works to anticipate problems or friction for a more efficient operation of courtrooms and economize client expense.

 - By-Law Amendments - Hunt Henderson, Committee Chair.
 The By-Law Amendments Committee considers, reviews and revises (when appropriate) proposed amendments to the association's bylaws from time to time, and advises the association's officers, board of governors, and members in regard to such proposals.

-- Continuing Legal Education (CLE) - Todd Miller, Committee Chair.
-The CLE Committee is tasked with planning CLE programs for monthly luncheon meetings as well as more specialized, half-day programs for the bar.
+- Continuing Legal Education (CLE) - Brendan Bukalski, Interim Committee Chair.
+The CLE Committee is tasked with planning CLE programs for monthly luncheon meetings as well as more specialized, longer programs for the bar.
 Committee members craft topics and ideas, find qualified speakers, and coordinate the events.
 Affordable CLE credits is one of the primary benefits of bar membership.

-- Family Law Committee - Michael Fenger Committee Chair.
+- Family Law - Samantha Walley, Committee Chair.
 The Family Law Committee is a voluntary association of attorneys who strive to improve the practice of family law in McLean County.
 The committee is devoted to promoting professional and ethical conduct, creating a collegian relationship among family law practitioners, maintaining effective interaction with the courts, and sponsoring continuing legal education in the area of family law.

 - History/Memorial - Brendan Bukalski and Julia Davis, Committee Co-Chairs.
 The McLean County Bar Association History and Memorial Committee meets on a quarterly basis to discuss past and resent memorials of deceased bar members; video interviews of retiring bar members and others who have reached retirement age; archival issues for bar history, including storing bar history in the cloud drop box; community outreach and partnerships.
 The committee makes efforts to preserve and protect the rich history of the McLean County Bar Association for future generations.
 Over the past several years, interviews have taken place via audio and video with seasoned and experienced bar members to assist in preserving real perspectives of bar members as to the practice of law in McLean County.
 As technology changes, the committee strives to continue to preserve the records for future generations.

-- Law Day - Judge Casey Costigan and Judge Sarah Duffy, Committee Co-Chairs.
+- Law Day - Judge Pablo Eves, Committee Chair.
 The Law Day Committee plans the annual luncheon and related activities associated with Law Day, including the presentation of the Community Service Award and Lincoln Award of Excellence.

 - Pro Bono - Carrie Haas, Committee Chair.

-- Real Estate - Brian Garwood and Tom Hundman Committee Chair.
+- Real Estate - Brian Garwood, Committee Chair.
 The mission of the Real Estate Committee is to increase the proficiency of the real estate practice for the betterment of the general public and the members of the bar association.

 - Scholarship - Adrian Barr, Committee Chair.
 The Scholarship Committee awards the $2,500 MCBA Community Service Scholarship to a second or third year law student with strong ties to McLean County (or its surrounding communities) and a demonstrated commitment to legal aid work, pro bono activities, or community service.
 The committee updates all forms, publicizes the scholarship, reviews all the applications, and selects a winner.
 The chairperson invites the winner to the MCBA Annual Holiday Luncheon for the presentation of the scholarship.

-- Social - Michael Butts and Nargis Khokhar Committee Co-Chairs.
-The Social Committee plans and coordinates a variety of events for bar members throughout the year.
-Social events facilitate a more collegiate bar atmosphere by encouraging members to get to know each other outside of an adversarial context.
+- Social - Randy Baker, Committee Chair.
+The Social Committee organizes and coordinates a range of events for bar members throughout the year.
+These social gatherings help foster a more collegial atmosphere by providing opportunities for members to connect with one another outside of an adversarial setting